Ready? Set. Adopt!

 All applicants must be at least 18 years of age in order to adopt from us.
 All current and past pets must be up to date on age and species appropriate vaccines, spayed or neutered, have regular (at least annual) veterinary visits, and be current on heartworm preventive.

 AS A RESCUE, WE RESERVE THE RIGHT TO DENY ANY APPLICATION

-Paws For Life strives to find the perfect homes for our pets... this means sometimes we decide that a home may not be the best fit for a particular animal, or any of our animals.
-Since our pets live in our foster homes, our fosters know their personalities very well, so they have final call on whether a home and family is the right fit for them.
+Paws For Life strives to find the perfect homes for our pets…this means sometimes we decide a home may not be the best fit for a particular animal, or any of our animals.
+Since our pets live in our foster homes, our fosters know their personalities very well, so they provide significant input on whether a home and family is the right fit for them.
+However, in some situations, where there is a conflict of interest between the applicant(s) and foster home, we reserve the right to have an impartial third party make the final decision.
 We have also set some policies over the years that may seem strict.
-However, if we deny your application it's not a reflection on how we see you, it simply means you didn't meet our strict policies...
-It truly isn't personal.
+However, if we deny your application it’s not a reflection on how we see you, it simply means you didn’t meet our strict policies…it truly isn’t personal.
 We promise.

 We want to make sure our pets will be loved — sometimes in a short visitation window things seem to work out, but in a longer one, the pet just doesn’t work out.
 Perhaps Fido wants to eat Garfield… that’s why we allow extended in home trials to see how the pets fit with a family.

 We do not adopt puppies from the same litter to the same family.
 Litter mates that are raised together may develop such a strong bond with each other they will not bond with other humans or dogs in the family.